keggster101020/Repo-Rover/README.md

 ```

 ### Installation
-The easiest---and currently only way---to install our system is to clone
+The easiest way to get our system is to clone
 the repository to your local machine.
 If you are familiar with git and
 cloning repositories use the following command.
 Otherwise, if you are
 interested in learning git, please refer to this link for a wonderful